 If you are in Basel on a rainy day, it still has a lot to offer.
 Check out the museums, for example, the Fine Arts Museum or Museum Tinguely, full of mysterious machines.
 Or spend a day among the green plants at the Botanical Gardens of the University of Basel.

 For your stay in Basel, we recommend the East-West Hotel.
 Honestly, it was one of the best hotel experiences we have ever had.
 It is small and cozy and located just next to the river and the main promenade.
 Even if you decide to stay in your room for the evening, you will feel like a part of the action.

-When you check-in, you will also usually get your Basel City Card, which will give you free access to transport and wifi, as well as some discounts to the main sights and museums.
+When you check-in, you will also usually get your Basel City Card, which will give you free access to transport and wifi, as well as some discounts on the main sights and museums.

 Winterthur – Sixth largest city in Switzerland (north)

 Located in the canton of Zurich is the beautiful city of Winterthur in northern Switzerland.
 Often overlooked by travelers for Zurich, Winterthur is an offbeat city in Switzerland to visit.
 Allot at least one day or two, to experience Winterthur.

 It has arts, history, and gorgeous natural landscapes everywhere.
 Winterthur is the sixth-largest populated city in Switzerland.
 It is a service and high-tech industrial satellite town within Zürich canton.

 Winterthur has a medieval old world charm with a bustling city center full of life.
 There are shops, restaurants, markets, and museums – all to keep you busy during your stay or a short visit to the city.